 The staff has hijacked the blog — this one goes out to Stewf, our relentless purveyor of type news and commentary long and short.
 (Mostly short these days, so this post is also a reminder what a great platform this site still is.
 Let’s meet here more often again.)
 Thank you for everything.
 All the best to you.
 And many more happy years in type!

-Obsessed with topics such as the history of sans serifs and the classification of typefaces, Indra Kupferschmid is a German typographer, teacher, and traveling activist for the good cause of good type.
+Obsessed with topics such as the history of sans-serifs, font rendering, and the classification of typefaces, Indra Kupferschmid is a German typographer, teacher, and traveling activist for the good cause of good type.

 Happy birthday, Stephen!

 This photo by the way was taken on the event of my very first burrito.
 In the Mission, March 2011.
 But he still looks just as handsome.

 HBD, Stewf!
 Horchata all ’round!